6abija/qa-portfolio/README.md

 ## 📌 Notes

 > This is a living portfolio.
-I update it with new projects, test cases, bug reports, and automation scripts as I grow in my QA career.
+I update it as I grow in my QA career.

 Thanks for visiting! 🚀